CAN I BUY THIS YEAST SPECIES ANYWHERE ELSE on the planet?

 ARE THESE YEAST LIKELY TO CONTAMINATE/INFECT MY OTHER BEERS?

 No. Unlike many wild yeast, our strains are not likely to out compete standard brewing strains.
+Standard cleaning practices are all that are necessary.

 Has this yeast been used for commercial beer production?